Open Educational Resources (OER)

 • WTCS OER Repository in a searchable online database

-• OER 101 training opportunites which are available asynchronously online and are open to anyone interesed in learning more about OER
+• OER 101 training opportunities which are available asynchronously online and are open to anyone interested in learning more about OER

 Other Resources